cometa-rocks/cometa_documentation/css-xpath.md

 - Queries are compact, easy to type and read and easily parsed and can return any number of results, including zero.

 - Queries accept multiple conditions.
-This is specially useful with dinamic elements like for example translated texts.
+This is specially useful with dynamic elements like for example translated texts.

 - It can be used in JavaScript, Java, XML Schema, PHP, Python, C, C++, and lots of other languages.